suellenferraz/Redes-Computadores/README.md

 ---

 ## 📫 Contact
-For questions or suggestions, open an issue or send an email.
+For questions or suggestions, open an issue or send an email (suellen.ferraz.113@ufrn.edu.br).

 ---